hendrix/hendrix/README.md

 If you're running multiple process using the `-w` or `--workers` options caching will be process distributed by default.
 Meaning there will be a reverse proxy cache server for each process.
-However if you want to run the reverse proxy server on a single process just the `-g` or `--global_cache` flags.
+However if you want to run the reverse proxy server on a single process just use the `-g` or `--global_cache` flags.

-...local meaning local to the process, as the cache is held in memory.
+... here "local" means local to the process.

 ###Testing